 Mix a serving of leftover quinoa with some chopped peppers, onions, marinara sauce and cottage cheese.
 After the mixture is well combined, spoon into a ramekin or two and top with some goat cheese.
 Bake at 400 F for about 15 minutes or until the cheese begins to brown.
 From the first slice of the knife to the first bite, this entire process will take you less than 25 minutes.
 Can’t beat that!

-IN A PARFET
+USE IT IN A PARFET

 Instead of using a sugar-filled granola or cereal to lend some crunch to your Greek yogurt parfait, swap in some leftover quinoa.
 After you’ve spooned the grain into the bottom of a bowl, top with your yogurt and fruit of choice and a light drizzle of honey.

-IN A SMOOTHIE
+THROW IT IN A SMOOTHIE